albertpaulp/unicop/README.md

 ## Configuration

-Configuration is read from `config.yml` in project directory.
+Configuration is stored in `config.yml` in project directory.
+Update this to suite your application needs.

 **scale_up_trigger_mem_per**: Percentage of memory when new worker gets spawned(Scale Up).